nikkhil160/nikhil/cmcsxho2c000002lfbx465xpx.md

 ---
-title: "Create User Generated Content using OpenAI Sora, Google VEO and ChatGPT"
+title: "Use Sora, Google VEO & ChatGPT to Make UGC That Sells on Meta and Google Ads"
-seoTitle: "Create User Generated Content using OpenAI Sora, Google VEO and ChatGP"
+seoTitle: "Use Sora, Google VEO & ChatGPT to Make UGC That Sells on Paid Ads"
 datePublished: Mon Jul 07 2025 09:58:22 GMT+0000 (Coordinated Universal Time)
 cuid: cmcsxho2c000002lfbx465xpx
 slug: ugc-creation-guide-sora-veo-chatgpt